arkennia/rBackup/README.md

     ```

 ## Documentation
-All of the code has doxygen compatible comments.
+All of the code has Doxygen compatible comments.

 ## TODO
 TODO List